maxmen/Tonale/Readme.md

 `jupyter notebook <notebook name>`

-You can also visualize the notebooks in `nbviewer` by clicking on the notebook name in the [GitHub page](https://github.com/maxmen/Tonale).
+You can also visualize the notebooks by clicking on the notebook name in the [GitHub page](https://github.com/maxmen/Tonale).
 However, you won't be able to execute the codes in this way.

 ## Python mini-tutorial
 I wrote a very basic mini-tutorial on python in the [`python_tutorial.ipynb`](python_tutorial.ipynb) jupyter notebook.
+This should help those of you who are not very familiar with python.